cmdrkeene/memegen/README.md

     gem install memegen

-Or for Ubuntu:

-    sudo gem install rails (if you haven't alread) sudo gem install memegen
+Or for Ubuntu, install the rails gem if you haven't already, and the memegen gem:

+    sudo gem install rails
+    sudo gem install memegen